-Should I Buy a container grown Christmas tree?
+Should I Buy or Rent a container grown Christmas tree?

 Buying... owning your own real living Christmas tree can be so much fun.
 Enjoy it all year round by keeping it outside and bringing it in for Christmas.
 If you can look after a house plant then looking after a container grown Christmas tree is the same process.